Jit-RGhosh/Heart-Attack_comorbidity/README.md

 # Creating Readable File at Python by Importing Data Sheet Available in csv format

-# Thanks Kaggle and its Platform and Decodr technology for helping me out with Data Science.
+# Thanks Kaggle and its Platform and Decodr technology for helping me out with Data Science Project.